Royal Cache DB320 shabti types and shabti boxes

 The page to the left contains notes about a Maatkara overseer and Nesykhonsu: “Nesikhonsu, large box, two types, 12 ex. (overseers) and full of ordinary type (workers)”.
 Interesting, because compared with my count one overseer is missing.

-Under the drawing we see the name Nestanebisherou.
-To the right, various inscriptions on the Pinedjem I shabtis, including one with an empty cartouche.
+Under the drawing we see the name Nestanebisherou, To the right, various inscriptions on the Pinedjem I shabtis, including one with an empty cartouche.
 This specific shabti is on display in the Cairo museum in front of his shabti box.

 Photo: Bibliothèque nationale de France.
 Cahiers de notes épigraphiques de Gaston Maspero.